-In March 2020– at the onset of the coronavirus pandemic– I defended my doctoral dissertation in the department of the History of Art at Cornell University titled, “The Age of the Polychrome Kaftan: Sartorial Systems of Central Eurasia (400-900 CE).”
-I will formally receive the PhD at the August 17th university conferral.
+I received a PhD from the Department of the History of Art at Cornell University in 2020 for my doctoral dissertation entitled, “The Age of the Polychrome Kaftan: Sartorial Systems of Central Eurasia (400-900 CE).”
 From September 2017 through August 2019, I was the Sylvan C. Coleman and Pam Coleman Memorial Fund Fellow in the Department of Ancient Near Eastern Art at The Metropolitan Museum of Art.
 Before arriving at The Met, I began working on my dissertation in Saint Petersburg, Russia, at the Institute for the History of Material Culture of the Russian Academy of Sciences and worked with the collections at the State Hermitage Museum (2016-17).
 In 2014-2015 I was a DAAD Visiting PhD Student at the Seminar für Orientalische Archäologie und Kunstgeschichte, Martin-Luther-Universität Halle-Wittenberg in Germany.

 I received an MA with distinction from the Institute of Fine Arts, New York University (2013), and a BA in Art History and a BFA in Fine Arts from the University of Cincinnati (2011).